 The climate crisis has arrived, and coastal cities are at the frontline of the climate emergency.
-Rising sea levels, extreme weather events, and warming temperatures are amplifying the danger to city residents who already face a myriad of existing social, economic, and political vulnerabilities.
-Together, these cascading issues can undermine a city’s physical infrastructure, its economy, and food, energy, and water security.
-This is especially important for cities experiencing rapid urbanization.
-Without concerted action, these impacts have the potential to overwhelm a city’s capacity to respond to the threat posed by climate change.
+Rising sea levels, extreme weather events, and warming temperatures are amplifying the danger to urban residents, who already face a myriad of existing social, economic, and political vulnerabilities.
+Together, these cascading issues can undermine a city’s physical infrastructure, its economy, and food, energy, and environmental security.